Mining, Oil & Gas Calculators

 Frequently Asked Questions

-How do you calculate net revenue interest?
+How is net revenue interest different from working interest?

-What is typical drilling cost per foot?
+What are typical drilling costs per foot in 2026?

-Do you store lease or production data?
+Do you store any drilling or production data I enter?

 Disclaimer